Germany outraged over Jamshid Sharmahd's execution in Iran – DW – 10/29/2024

 On X, Merz insisted that Germany must now push for the European Union to impose stronger sanctions on Iran and downgrade the country's diplomatic status to "chargé d'affaires," rather than have a full ambassador.

 The Foreign Ministry clarified in its statement that Iran currently has no ambassador accredited in Berlin and that a chargé d'affaires temporarily heads the embassy.
-The previous ambassador was recalled in July, and a successor has not yet been sent.
-The ministry said the Iranian chargé d'affaires had been summoned to the ministry on Tuesday morning.
+The previous ambassador was recalled in July, and Tehran had not yet sent a successor, the ministry said, before adding that the Iranian chargé d'affaires had been summoned on Tuesday morning.

-What could change, Mirzaei suggested, is a toughening of rhetoric towards Iran.
+But Mirzaei suggested that Germany's rhetoric towards Iran could and should become more robust.
 "In the case of Sharmahd, it was the family that made this case public," she said.
 "It wasn't the Foreign Ministry or the German embassy in Iran — it was activists and relatives.
 I think Germany could've done much more, maybe cooperate more with the family, who complained that communication with the Ministry was sparse.
 If it had been more public, it might have helped in this case."

+Houssein Al Malla, GIGA researcher in international sanctions, said that Germany could pursue measures like asset freezes, travel bans, and diplomatic isolation, but also pointed out that sanctions can only be effective if multiple countries join them.

-German-Iranian relations have suffered in recent years, as EU-mandated sanctions took effect.
+"The question here hinges on Germany’s strategic calculation and its ability to mobilize EU-wide support," he told DW.
+"If Berlin opts for significant sanctions, it would reflect an intent to inflict economic pain on Iran, particularly targeting sectors that are crucial for the regime's stability."German-Iranian relations have suffered in recent years, as EU-mandated sanctions took effect.

-A major stumbling block has been Iran's nuclear program.
+A major impediment to German-Iranian relations has been Iran's nuclear program.
 Germany was one of the signatories to the 2015 agreement JCPoA agreement aimed at imposing restrictions on Iran's nuclear facilities to prevent them from being used to build nuclear weapons.

-The United Nations confirmed that Iran was abiding by the agreement, and both US and EU sanctions were subsequently eased.
+The United Nations confirmed that Iran was abiding by the agreement, and both US and EU sanctions were subsequently eased for a short interval.
 But the deal, which was heavily opposed by Israel and the US Republican party, effectively collapsed in 2018 when the US withdrew from it under President Donald Trump.

-Iran began violating the terms of the agreement in 2019, once again increasing its production of enriched uranium, which triggered EU sanctions.
+Iran then began violating the terms of the agreement in 2019, once again increasing its production of enriched uranium, which triggered EU sanctions.
 As a result, official German government statistics say that German exports to Iran dropped to just €1.2 billion ($1.3 billion) in 2023, a 24% drop from the year before, while trade in the other direction dropped by 18% to €244 million.
-The execution of Sharmahd is already increasing pressure on the EU to impose even tougher sanctions.
+The execution of Sharmahd is now already increasing pressure on the EU to harden its line even further.

 Edited by Rina Goldenberg